Gray Matter LogoGray Matter Workshop

 Tune steerGains (TunerConstants.java)

-Before diving into code, ensure your hardware is ready.
-We strongly recommend following the Official CTRE Swerve Setup Guide for the initial configuration using Phoenix Tuner X.
+First, make sure the hardware itself is ready.
+Follow the Official CTRE Swerve Setup Guide for the initial configuration using Phoenix Tuner X.

 Tuning Procedure: